revaturelabs/interviewquestions/Python/Python-Classes and Objects/Iterators.md

 > Option a)
 <details><summary> <b>Explanation</b> </summary>

-> The initial value of a is 3 and it will increment by 1 untill it reaches 5 in __next__() method.
+> The initial value of a is 3 and it will increment by 1 until it reaches 5 in __next__() method.
 Therefore, we will get 3, 4 and 5 as an output.
   </details>
 </details>